 Klee notes that the project will take advantage of the state’s unique geography, and use it to support broader efforts to promote transit-oriented development.
 Because Interstate 95 and the Northeast rail corridor also run along the Connecticut coast, the economy of the entire New York-Boston region depends upon keeping the transportation lines in the state open and above water.

-UConn’s Connecticut Institute for Resilience and Climate Adaptation (CIRCA) played a key role in the design of the winning project.
+UConn’s Connecticut Institute for Resilience and Climate Adaptation (CIRCA) at Avery Point played a key role in the design of the winning project.
 Rebecca French, CIRCA’s director of community engagement, led a team that provided a comprehensive climate vulnerability assessment for the coast of New Haven and Fairfield counties, in partnership with state agency staff from State Agencies Fostering Resilience and the Yale Urban Ecology and Design Lab.
 Professor of marine sciences and executive director of CIRCA Jim O’Donnell advised on the flood risks that Connecticut will face from sea level rise and storm surge under current and future climate conditions, as the state developed Bridgeport pilot project.

 “This is an important example of what can be accomplished when you combine the world-class, multidisciplinary researchers who are part of UConn’s centers of excellence, like CIRCA, and the extensive practical regulatory experience that exists in government agencies like DEEP,” says Jeff Seemann, UConn’s vice president for research.
 “This project will have a profound impact on the health and safety of Connecticut’s citizens and natural environment.”